wtsi-hgi/hgi-k8s/README.md

-The other settings in the Terraform configuration are either Sanger-specific (i.e., probably won't need changing) or aren't used/artefacts from ~stealing~  this from Cellgeni (e.g., GlusterFS).
+The other settings in the Terraform configuration are either Sanger-specific (i.e., probably won't need changing) or aren't used/artefacts from ~stealing~ lifting this from Cellgeni (e.g., GlusterFS).

 First, to initialise Terraform, run the following from your cluster's inventory directory: